 Have you ever heard the idiom “It’s a numbers game”?
 It’s used to talk about scenarios in which you create an increase in a certain type of action so that it leads to a greater chance of a particular outcome and thus, success.
 Take dating – if you look at it as a numbers game, it is believed by many experts that the more people you meet, the better your chances are of finding love.

 Now think about innovation and innovating.
 How you gain greater success with innovation is not just by trying more times, but creating environments where there is collective thinking and creative action that allow for not just more ideas but a range of ideas and opportunities to solve the problem or reach the goal you have.

 The “numbers game” and collective effort also happens in nature.
-Starlings are birds that fly in large flocks in a connected way that seems coordinated although there is no one coordinating them.
+Starlings are a bird that fly in large flocks in a connected way that seems coordinated although there is no one coordinating them.
 This is called flocking or murmurations.
 When starlings flock, they move together but no one bird is leading.
-It seems random but actually has a purpose, like avoiding a predator.
+It seems random but actually has a purpose like avoiding a predator.

 Whether you are trying to achieve innovation or love, it is important to play the numbers game but also to put yourself in and create environments that cultivate collective thinking and creativity so you will LOVE your results.